-The change in Bassett Creek water elevations for three event scenarios under existing and proposed conditions (the Wirth Lake outlet preventing flow from the creek to the lake) are shown in Table 2.
+The change in Bassett Creek water elevations for the three event scenarios under existing and proposed conditions (the Wirth Lake outlet preventing flow from the creek to the lake) are shown in Tables 1a and 1b.
 The maximum increase for all events and locations along Bassett Creek of 0.1 feet is predicted near and downstream of the Wirth Lake outlet.
 This change was deemed to be insignificant in terms of impacts from flooding along the creek and is expected to produce no increases in flood damage.

-The model predicted the maximum increase in elevation for Wirth Lake would be 0.4 feet during a 10-year storm event.
+The model predicted the maximum increase in elevation for Wirth Lake for all modeled events would be 0.4 feet during a 10-year storm event.
 This short term condition would not impact buildings or other structures and would have negligible impact on the lake shoreline.